 - Hosts file does not have any extensions, hence ensure to save the file as “All Files” type and not as a text document with .txt extension.

-- Once hosts file is changed, restart the computer for the changes to take effect.
+- After editing the hosts file, restart the computer for the changes to take effect.

 Step4 – Blocking Sites Using Hosts File

-Besides resolving the host name, hosts file can also be used to block sites by pointing the domain to the localhost IP address.
+Besides resolving the host name, you can also use the hosts file to block sites by pointing the domain to the localhost IP address.
 For example, add the following entry to block facebook.com from your computer:

 Here, 127.0.0.1 is the IP address of the localhost for IPv4, in case of IPv6 it should be ::1.